medieus2020/Dev_API/README.md

 # Dev_API
 Application Program Interface
-API used by mediaus
+API used by medieus
+-Kakao_JS :
-- The Messaging API provides features to send Kakao Talk messages to users themselves or their friends.
+The Messaging API provides features to send Kakao Talk messages to users themselves or their friends.